Alex-Leontaridis/docking-wrapper/README.md

 ## Project Status
 - **Ready for review.**
 - Dummy scripts included for GNINA and DiffDock to enable full workflow testing in any environment.
-- Please see the Reviewer Checklist above for guidance.

 ---

-## Support
-For issues, please check the logs in the `logs/` directory or open an issue on the repository.